-Project for the review of the Fifth Baltic Sea Pollution Load Compilation for the 2013 HELCOM Ministerial Meeting (HELCOM PLC-5.5) - implemented during 2012-2013.
+1 Project for the review of the Fifth Baltic Sea Pollution Load Compilation for the 2013 HELCOM Ministerial Meeting (HELCOM PLC-5.5) - implemented during 2012-2013.

-HELCOM 33/2012 noted the implications of missing data for HELCOM assessment purposes as well as the recalculation of maximum allow-able nutrient inputs and country-wise nutrient reduction allocations and stressed that remaining gaps in data will be filled with estimates determined by the PLC-5.5 project group unless this missing data is provided by the Contracting Parties (paragraph 4.23, LD 41 Minutes of the Meeting).
+2 HELCOM 33/2012 noted the implications of missing data for HELCOM assessment purposes as well as the recalculation of maximum allowable nutrient inputs and country-wise nutrient reduction allocations and stressed that remaining gaps in data will be filled with estimates determined by the PLC-5.5 project group unless this missing data is provided by the Contracting Parties (paragraph 4.23, LD 41 Minutes of the Meeting).

-held in Copenhagen, Denmark on 3 October 2013.
-It is a review and update of the Fifth Baltic Sea Pollution Load Compilation (HELCOM 2011 & 2012) covering water- and airborne inputs to the sea.
+This report is an extended summary of the main results of the updated Fifth Baltic Sea Pollution Load Compilation (PLC-5.5) (HELCOM, in prep) covering water- and airborne inputs to the sea.
 The focus in this report is on time series; trends in inputs from 1994 to 2010; the comparison of normalized inputs during 2008-2010 compared with the corresponding inputs during the BSAP reference period (1997-2003); and the status of inputs in 2010.
 Source apportionment from the PLC-5 report (based on data from 2006) has not been updated as this will be covered by the next PLC assessment (PLC-6).
-It should be noted that the figures presented are rounded (although not necessarily to the number of digits that corresponds to the level of accuracy) in order to avoid confusion when summing different numbers.